Houston’s Freeways: Who Was Displaced and Why?

 The urban renewal movement was based upon the idea that some urban minority neighborhoods were blighted and should be removed for public health and safety reasons.
 This viewpoint made the destruction of such neighborhoods appear to be a positive outcome of highway construction.
 In retrospect, several questions need to be addressed: Were better housing options made available to the people who were displaced from the “blighted” neighborhoods?
 How many displaced individuals were homeowners, and did they receive fair market compensation for their properties?
 Were accommodations made for those displaced from rental housing?
 What happened to the areas adjacent to the highway?

-Our research determined that some of Houston’s near-downtown areas were repurposed for government and civic purposes through the city’s use of eminent domain, while others became parking lots or commercial developments.
+While most of these questions were not investigated in this project, some of Houston's near-downtown areas were repurposed for government and civic purposes through the city's use of eminent domain, while others became parking lots or commercial developments.
 Other neighborhoods farther from the central business district had mixed outcomes.
 Some neighborhoods adjacent to freeways, such as the Third Ward, remained primarily residential, while other neighborhoods, such as Greenway Plaza, saw residential neighborhoods replaced by shopping and office developments.
 These considerations are vital for government officials planning future highway projects or weighing options for how to deal with the impact of existing highways on earlier neighborhoods.

 Impact of Economic Development